Fox News ‘Not Wavering’ On Call That Joe Biden Won Arizona Despite Tightening Race

 — Aaron Rupar (@atrupar) November 5, 2020

-As Wallace pointed out, the win in Arizona would mean that the Democrat only needs to win one of the remaining battlegrounds yet to be determined — Georgia, Pennsylvania, and Nevada — in order to cross the 270 electoral vote threshold and win the White House.
+As Wallace pointed out, the win in Arizona means that Biden only needs to win one of the remaining battlegrounds — Georgia, Pennsylvania, North Carolina and Nevada — in order to cross the 270 electoral vote threshold and win the White House.

-The Associated Press, which had also called Arizona for Biden, reported on Thursday that there were still roughly 450,000 votes to be counted, with the number dropping as the day goes on.
-The Democratic candidate maintained a 2.35 percentage point lead at the time, with an advantage of close to 68,000 votes.
+The Associated Press, which also called Arizona for Biden, reported on Wednesday that there were still roughly 450,000 votes to be counted, with the number dropping as the day went on.
+The Democratic candidate was maintaining a 2.35 percentage point lead at the time, with an advantage of close to 68,000 votes.
 Most of the ballots remaining came from Maricopa County, the most populous area of Arizona and home to the city of Phoenix.

 “The Associated Press continues to watch and analyze vote count results from Arizona as they come in,” said Sally Buzbee, AP’s executive editor.
 “We will follow the facts in all cases.”

-As Vanity Fair reported, Trump and many of his allies were upset at Fox News for the early decision in Arizona and that the president personally called owner Rupert Murdoch to “scream” and demand a retraction.
-The report noted that they refused to go back on the assessment, and the call has stood even as new ballots were counted and the margin between the candidates grew thinner.

-Other media outlets have held off in calling the key battleground, waiting until all the counting has completed or until the data shows signs of an insurmountable lead.
+Other media outlets have held off on calling the key battleground, waiting until all the counting has completed or until the data shows signs of an insurmountable lead.

-Vanity Fair went on to note that there had been simmering animosity between Murdoch and the president, with Trump complaining to the Fox News owner about polling that showed him losing in the race.
-It added that Murdoch has been telling associates that he believed the Republican would lose the election.
+Vanity Fair also noted that there has been simmering animosity between Murdoch and the president for some time now.
+Trump recently complained to the Fox News owner about polling that showed him losing the election.
+The outlet added that Murdoch has been telling associates that he believed the incumbent would lose.